xonq/mycotools/mycotools/USAGE.md

 ## Creating modular databases
-### abstractDB.py
+### extractDB.py
-The core principle behind MycoDB is modularity and curation - creating tools that modularly interface with curated databases ranging from 1 organism to all ~ 1,500 published fungi.
-Most scripts use the master database by default, but if you are only interested in a portion of the database, then abstract the portion you want.
+Mycotools DB emphasizes curation, automation, scaleability, and updates - creating tools that interface with uniformized databases ranging from 1 organism to all NCBI and JGI fungi.
+Most scripts use the master database by default, but if you are only interested in a portion of the database, then extract the portion you want.

-e.g. grab a database of a taxonomic order you are interested in: `abstractDB.py -t Atheliales -c order > atheliales.db`
+e.g. grab a database of a taxonomic order you are interested in: `extractDB.py -l Atheliales -r order > atheliales.db`

-grab all NCBI Aspergilli accessions: `abstractDB.py -s ncbi -t aspergillus -c genus > aspergillus.db_ncbi`
+grab all NCBI Aspergilli accessions: `extractDB.py -s ncbi -l aspergillus -r genus > aspergillus.db_ncbi`

-grab the inverse of your arguments: `abstractDB.py -s ncbi -t aspergillus -c genus -i > notAspergullis.db_notNcbi`
+grab the inverse of your arguments: `extractDB.py -s ncbi -l aspergillus -r genus -i > notAspergullis.db_notNcbi`

-grab a list of orders in a new line delimited file: `abstractDB.py -tl <TAX_FILE> -c order > taxa.db`
+grab a list of orders in a new line delimited file: `extractDB.py -ll <TAX_FILE> -r order > taxa.db`

-grab a list of `ome`s in a new line delimited file: `abstractDB.py ---ome <OME_FILE>`
+grab a list of `ome`s in a new line delimited file: `extractDB.py ---ome <OME_FILE>`

 <br /><br />